cognigami/idb-example/index.md

 		...
 ```

-We can call the `getStore` function each time we want to perform an operation on the database.
+You can call the `getStore` function each time you want to perform an operation on the database.

 ### Add data to the database
-For the sake of simplicity, this task defines some static data to add to the database each time the user clicks on the **Add Data** button.
-This task adds code to the `getData()` function that you created earlier.
+For the sake of simplicity, this task defines some static data to add to the database each time that the user clicks on the **Add Data** button.
+This task adds code to the `addData()` function that you created in a previous task.

 1\.
-In the getData() function, call the `getStore()` function that you created in a previous task to retrieve a reference to the Object Store for SimpleTable.
+In the `addData()` function, call the `getStore()` function that you created in a previous task to retrieve a reference to the object store for SimpleTable.
 ```
-		getData() {
+		addData() {
 		  var store = getStore();
 		}
 ```